 Thankfully, being one doesn’t preclude you using the other, but if you’re more comfy with one or the other, stepping outside that comfort zone can require some nudging.
 Effective marketing, however, requires both.

-Sales figure, reader numbers, engagement, usage…they all matter.
+Sales figures, reader numbers, engagement, usage…they all matter.
 Word count, page count, dimensions…these are all figures I deal with daily.

 And then there’s the difficulty in finding reliable statistics.

 I’m a words person, but over the years, I’ve learned to love numbers too (most of the time).
 Excel is the best thing to ever happen to me because I can use it to put numbers into a context that helps me make informed marketing decisions.